tuneinsight/geco-i2b2-data-source/API.md

 - `path`: path to the requested concept
 - `operation`:
     - `info`: request metadata about the concept itself
-    - `children`: request children of the concept
+    - `children`: request children of the concept (both concepts and modifiers)

 ## Results
 ```json